Ready to discover epic things to do in Death Valley National Park? Incredible sunrises, salt flats and scenic drives await.

 Ube-what-now?
 It’s pronounced “oo-beh-heh-bee” and looks like a meteor’s strike zone, but Ubehebe is a volcanic crater in the valley.

 You can hike around the rim (a mere 1.5 miles), trek down to the crater, or admire the view from the parking lot.
+Be warned, it can be tempting to descend into the crater, but the ascent can be tough – make sure you’re prepared with lots of water and sturdy shoes.

 Check Out the Devil’s Golf Course

-Imagine a landscape maintained by the worst groundskeeper ever and you’ll come close to the Devil’s Golf Course.
 Looking like the divets of a thousand golfers pockmark the earth, it’s actually a lumpy salt (not-so) flat that forms part of Badwater Basin.

-You’re not allowed to actually walk on the Golf Course – probably down to the sharp salt crystals on many of the mounds.
 Nonetheless, it’s worth a quick visit as you can see the area from the path leading from the parking lot to Badwater Basin.

 Tackle The Mosaic Canyon Hike

-Don’t stress though – many of the hikes, including Mosaic Canyon are relatively easy and big on the wow factor to keep you distracted during the uphill stretches.
+Don’t stress though – many of the hikes, including Mosaic Canyon are relatively easy and big enough on the wow factor to keep you distracted during the uphill stretches.

 This moderate 4-mile hike takes around 2-3 hours, with plentiful snapshots of shiny slickrock and gleaming marble that give the canyon its name.